AaltoRSE/starting-computational-research-projects/content/workflow-management.md

 Another way to analyze the data would be via a graphical user interface (GUI), where you can for example drag and drop files and click buttons to do the different processing steps.

-Both of the above (single line commands and simple graphical interfaces) are tricky in terms of reproducibility.
-We currently have two steps and 4 books.
-But **imagine having 4 steps and 500 books**.
-How could we deal with this?

-As a first idea we could express the workflow with a script.
+We can also express the workflow for all books with a script.
 The repository includes such script called `run_all.sh`.

 We can run it with: